 Then as you start to become more comfortable with sailing and begin to get more education and learning about wind and a feel for your boat, you can try to increase some of the wind speed to see how you can handle the boat.

-We recommend that anyone serious about sailing consider joining a sailing club and learning from a qualified instructor and sailing course.
-A good course or instructor will let you know when they feel you are ready to be able to handle stronger winds.
+We recommend anyone serious about sailing consider joining a sailing club and learning from a qualified instructor and sailing course.
+A good course or instructor will let you know when they feel you are ready to handle stronger winds.